Undergraduate Bachelor of Science Program

 International Programs

 Nursing students may study abroad during the sophomore year and/or summer and spring breaks.
-Study abroad options in the 2023-2024 academic year are available in Madrid, Spain and Costa Rica.
+Study abroad options in the 2024-2025 academic year may be available in Madrid, Spain, and Cyprus.